yyc-git/3DProgramPattern/packages/拼接模式/draft.md

 flow

+story improve:
 shader组合图

 abstract UML:
-not only for glsl, but for else!
+this pattern is not only for glsl, but for else!